-COBIT Process 4: Deliver, Service and Support (exemplary process topics: operations, problems, continuity, business process controls) (ISACA, 2012, p.
+COBIT Process 4: Deliver, Service, and Support (example process topics: operations, problems, continuity, business process controls) (ISACA, 2012, p.
 171 ff.)

-COBIT Process 5: Monitor, Evaluate and Assess (exemplary process topics: performance and conformance, internal control, compliance (ISACA, 2012, p.
+COBIT Process 5: Monitor, Evaluate, and Assess (example process topics: performance and conformance, internal control, compliance) (ISACA, 2012, p.
 201 ff.)

-COBIT contains 37 processes in total: five for governance and 32 for management.
-Moreover, a Process Assessment Model (PAM) is used that is designed in accordance with the set of technical standards ISO 15504.
+COBIT contains 37 processes in total: 5 for governance and 32 for management.
+Moreover, a process assessment model (PAM) is used that is designed in accordance with the ISO 15504 set of technical standards.

 Processes in TOGAF

 The TOGAF framework (The Open Group, 2011) is a tool-independent framework for developing technical architectures (Masak, 2010) and can provide guidance for the adaption of process within an IT strategy project.
-It is a wide-spread framework for various industries and especially used in large organizations (Keller, 2017).
+It is a widespread framework for various industries and is used especially in large organizations (Keller, 2017).
 Like other frameworks for IT management and IT architecture, TOGAF cannot be used without further adjustments.
-The TOGAF documentation is approximately 750 pages long; secondary literature should be used to filter out the essential parts.
+The TOGAF documentation is approximately 750 pages long; secondary literature should be used to extract the essential parts.
 The rest can be used as a reference book (Keller, 2017).

-TOGAF has in common with other IT management frameworks, e.g., ITIL, that one can find more information about “what” to do, rather than detailed regulations about “how” something is to be done.
+TOGAF has in common with other IT management frameworks, such as ITIL, that one can find in it more information about “what” to do than detailed specifics about “how” something is to be done.
 The focus of TOGAF is on the development of concrete architectures, either for a system or for a cluster of systems and also for a company-wide target architecture.
-Thus, the so-called Architecture Development Method (ADM) continues to be the core of TOGAF in its current ninth version.
+Thus, the so-called architecture development method (ADM) continues to be the core of TOGAF in its current (ninth) version.
 Here, TOGAF recommends a cyclical process for developing architectures:

 TOGAF Architecture Development Method (Marley, 2002, public domain)